Bantu FC: History

-Through the hard work of the Bantu executive board, A Matšo Matebele is willing to source multiple sponsorships and partnerships for the benefit of the club.
-Bantu is very serious about lifting the shadow of amateur football.

 Performance in CAF competitions

 Bantu represented Lesotho for the first time in CAF Competitions by appearing at the CAF Cup Winners Cup (Confederations Cup) in 1993.
 Bantu was drawn against Black Africa of Namibia and for the first leg of the preliminary round; it had to travel for a long distance by bus from Mafeteng to Windhoek, Namibia only to find that their opponents won’t play because of Political instability in the country.
 Then, Bantu progressed to the second round where they played against Witbank Black Aces of South Africa.